ctschroeder/tutorials/antconc-programming-historian.md

 Now that you're comfortable with looking at a KWIC line, try doing it again with "shot": this will produce examples of both shot the noun ('line up the **shot**') and the verb 'this scene was **shot** carefully')

 What do you see?
 I understand this can be a difficult to read way of identifiying patterns.

-Try pressing the yellow "sort" button.
-What happens now?
+Try changing the option in the lower right from Order by freq to Order by value -- what happens?

 ![Sorting in Concordance tool](https://github.com/ctschroeder/tutorials/blob/master/images/02-sort.png)

-(This might be easier to read!)
-You can adjust the way AntConc sorts information by changing the parameters at the bottom of the panel labeled "Level 1", "Level 2", "Level 3": L corresponds with 'left' and R corresponds with 'right'; you can extend these up to ±5 in either direction.
-The default is 1 left, 2 right, 3 right, but you can change that to search 3 left, 2 left, 1 right (to get phrases and/or trigrams that end in the search term in question, for example) by clicking the arrow buttons up or down.
+You can adjust the way AntConc sorts information by changing the parameters at the bottom of the panel labeled "Sort 1", "Sort 2", "Sort 3": L corresponds with 'left' and R corresponds with 'right'; you can extend these up to ±5 in either direction.
+The default is 1 right, 2 right, 3 right, but you can change that to search 3 left, 2 left, 1 right (to get phrases and/or trigrams that end in the search term in question, for example) by clicking the arrow buttons up or down.
 If you don't want to include a sorting option you can skip it (as in the default: 1L, 2R, 3R) or include it as a 0.
 Less linear sorting practices are available, such as 4 left, 3 right, 5 right, which includes a lot of other contextual information.
 These parameters can be slow to respond, but be patient.
-If you're not sure what the resulting search is, just press 'sort' to see what's happened and adjust accordingly.

 ![Preferences in Concordance tool](https://github.com/ctschroeder/tutorials/blob/master/images/03-KWIC-sort.png)